Best laptop deals for 2020

 - What to look for in Currys, Argos and Amazon

 Looking to find a bargain on the best laptop?
 We’ve rounded up some of the best deals you can find right now.

 Big manufacturers launch their new range of laptops on an annual basis, even before last year’s stock has fully sold out.
 This, plus heavy competition between brands and retailers, means there are always deals to be had.

 But not all price cuts are as attractive as they appear.
 Read on for our expert pick of some genuine bargains, and find out how to spot your own.

-How to find the best cheap laptops, and the best models for less than £500
+How to find a cheap laptop, and the models for less than £500.